alan-turing-institute/AutSPACEs/code-of-conduct.md

 ### 2.4 Feedback

 This Code of Conduct is not intended as a static set of rules by which everyone must abide.
-Rather, you are invited to make suggestions for updates or clarifications by contacting Dr Kirstie Whitaker at [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk) or by making a pull request to this document on GitHub.
+Rather, you are invited to make suggestions for updates or clarifications by contacting Bastian Greshake Tzovaras at [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk) or by making a pull request to this document on GitHub.

 ## 3 Incident Reporting Guidelines

 ### 3.1 Contact points

-If you feel able to, please contact Kirstie Whitaker by email at [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk).
+If you feel able to, please contact Kirstie Whitaker by email at [bgreshaketzovaras@turing.ac.uk](mailto:bgreshaketzovaras@turing.ac.uk).

 ### 3.2 Alternate contact points